appuio/seiso/README.md

 This prevents accidental deletions when testing.

 The primary execution environments are CI/CD pipelines after image pushes, rollouts or any other sort of automated cleanup jobs.

+In the future, there might be more stuff to cleanup (e.g. stuck Pods, ConfigMaps, Secrets, etc.), but for now, only OpenShift image registries are supported.

+## The name

+seiso 清楚 : Japanese for "cleaning" (think “shine” in English): Keep the workplace free of hanging wires, grease, scraps, and waste.

 ## Usage